-The diversity of Indian states is not limited to their food, cultural celebrations or language but how many different states and districts have interacted with physical activities and sports.
-India is known to be home to a large number of traditional and unique sports, a few of which today have also made it to global and native professional leagues, such as Kabaddi.
+The diversity of Indian states is not limited to their food, cultural celebrations or language but to how many different states and districts have interacted with physical activities and sports.
+India is known to be home to many traditional and unique sports, a few of which today have also made it to global and native professional leagues, such as Kabaddi.

-Malla translates to gymnast and Khamb translates to pole.
+Malla translates to a gymnast, and Khamb translates to a pole.
 Collectively, Mallakhamb means ‘a gymnasts pole’.
 An ancient Indian ancestral sport is the collective mix of martial arts and gymnastics.
-Mallakhamb is when a gymnast performs postures in an aerial yoga form and a mix of other acrobatic arts on the pole while hanging from it and holding the posture – while stabilizing themselves on a stationary wooden pole.
-The practice of this particular sport requires a strong mental strength along with physical strength and prowess.
+Mallakhamb is when a gymnast performs postures in an aerial yoga form and a combination of other acrobatic skills on the pole while hanging from it and holding the posture – while stabilizing themselves on a stationary wooden pole.
+The practice of this particular sport requires mental solid strength along with physical strength and prowess.

-Madhya Pradesh is known to have declared it as their state sport and today the sport has gained international popularity with international federations like Mallakhamb Confederation of World (MCW).
-Indian reality TV shows have seen a lot of Mallakhamb acts performed by specialties which has also been a strong reason for its growing popularity.
+Madhya Pradesh is known to have declared it as their state sport, and today the sport has gained international popularity with international federations like the Mallakhamb Confederation of World (MCW).
+Indian reality TV shows have seen a lot of Mallakhamb acts performed by specialities which has also been a strong reason for its growing popularity.

 Read More: E-commerce for Sports

-Known more popularly as Snake boat race, simply due to the interesting detailing, design and length of the boats that are part of this sport, Vallam Kali is a popular sport in the South of India.
+Known more popularly as the Snake boat race, simply due to the exciting detailing, design and length of the boats that are part of this sport, Vallam Kali is a popular sport in the South of India.

 A traditional boat race of India played in Kerala on the festive occasion of harvest festival – Onam, Vallam Kali can be better explained as a form of canoe racing.
 It is also a major tourist attraction for the state.
-These paddled longboats take part in many events in the race like churulan vallam, odi vallam among others.
-One of the most popular of these events is the Nehru Trophy Boat Race that is held in Alappuzha in Kerala.
+These paddled longboats participate in many events in the race, like churulan vallam, odi vallam among others.
+One of the most popular events is the Nehru Trophy Boat Race, held in Alappuzha in Kerala.

-A popular tag game native of the Indian state of Maharashtra, Kho Kho is played today in the country both casually by millions of young children and also professional.
-Another traditional sport of India, it is also known to be the oldest outdoor sport that dates back to ancient India.
-With its ability to help increase stamina, aid in motor, social and mental development of children – the sport is widely played in Indian schools as a competitive game.
+A famous tag game native of the Indian state of Maharashtra, Kho Kho is played today in the country casually by millions of young children and professionally.
+Another traditional sport of India is known to be the oldest outdoor sport that dates back to ancient India.
+With its ability to help increase stamina, and aid in children’s motor, social and mental development, the sport is widely played in Indian schools as a competitive game.

 Today Kho Kho is the second most popular tag game after Kabaddi and has an International Kho-Kho Federation established in 2018 that has helped organize events like Asian Championships.

 Kushti or Pehlwani is a popular form of wrestling sport in India.
 One of the oldest sports in India, it is known to originate around 4000 BC.
 It is believed to be developed by the Mughal Empire.
-The term Pehlwani translates to heroic and kushti translates to wrestling.
-A practitioner of this sport is known as Pehlwani and the sport requires two people to play.
+The term Pehlwani translates to heroic, and kushti translates to wrestling.
+A practitioner of this sport is known as Pehlwani, requiring two people to play.

-It is also known that Pehlwani is what has inspired MMA – mixed martial arts, freestyle wrestling and folkstyle wrestling across gloves.
-It must be noted that while today wrestling is a world celebrated sport today, it differs from Pehlwani/ Kushti.
+It is also known that Pehlwani is what has inspired MMA – mixed martial arts, freestyle, and folkstyle wrestling across gloves.
+It must be noted that while today wrestling is a world-celebrated sport today, it differs from Pehlwani/ Kushti.

-Other few celebrated sports in Indian states includes one of:
+Other celebrated sports in Indian states include one of:

 – Polo, played widely across the elite social and royal circuits of Rajasthan